Blueberry rust in Tasmania Blueberry rust is present at low levels in Tasmania.

 - Inspect imported blueberry host material prior to introduction to your property

-DPIPWE will continue to work with industry in efforts to control and contain blueberry rust in Tasmania.
-The department will be working with industry and interstate authorities to identify requirements for market access for the next season.
+DPIPWE continues to work with industry in efforts to control and contain blueberry rust in Tasmania.

-The Department and Fruit Growers Tasmania will work together to develop a Farm Hygiene Program for berry growers.
+The Department and Fruit Growers Tasmania are working together to deliver a Farm Hygiene Program for berry growers.

 Who to contact